Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Needle Palm Tree (Rhapidophyllum hystrix).
 Photo by Wiki Commons.

-The Needle Palm, scientific name Rhapidophyllum hystrix, is native to the coastal plain of the southeastern United States.
-It is the MOST cold-hardy palm in the world in climates with warm to hot summers.
-You can easily find pictures of Needle Palm covered with snow.
+The Needle Palm, scientifically known as Rhapidophyllum hystrix, is indigenous to the coastal plain of the southeastern United States.
+It stands as the most cold-hardy palm globally in regions with warm to hot summers.
+You can easily find images of Needle Palms covered in snow.

-The lowest temperature it is known to survive is actually -24°F (-31°C) in Knoxville, Tennessee in 1985.
-Believe it or not, this palm can survive cold winter in northern Ohio, Michigan, New England and other places with similar climate.
+Surprisingly, it has been documented surviving temperatures as low as -24°F (-31°C) in Knoxville, Tennessee, back in 1985.
+Believe it or not, this palm can endure harsh winters in northern Ohio, Michigan, New England, and other areas with a similar climate.

-An established Needle Palm, the one that has been in the ground for 3 years, should be able to tolerate conditions of zone 6a without any damage and survive in zone 5b with some leaf burn.
-This slow growing palm is perfect for landscape in USDA zones 5b-11.
+Once a Needle Palm has been in the ground for three years, it should be able to endure conditions in Zone 6a without any damage and manage to survive in Zone 5b with some leaf burn.
+This slow-growing palm is an excellent choice for landscaping in USDA zones 5b-11.

 13. Paurotis Palm Tree (Acoelorrhaphe wrightii)